 - Start hanging your items from the top piece to the lowest hanging piece, then fill in the sides of the gallery using the pre-measured distances between each piece.

 - Step back and adjust as needed!

 Use a Canva Color Palette to Complete Your Decor

-Now that my gallery wall is complete, I’m using it as an anchor for the room that will guide the rest of my decorating decisions for the room.
+Now that my gallery wall is complete, I'm using it as an anchor for the room that will guide the rest of my decorating decisions for the room.
 I used Canva to make color swatches based on the colors in the art print below.
 I then downloaded this photo to my phone so I can carry it around and use it when I shop for decor!
-It’s so easy to use this as an inspiration board to match pieces I’m considering to my color theme for the room.
-This helps you achieve a cohesive look in your space; with the focal point being your beautiful art gallery wall of course!
+It's so easy to use this as an inspiration board to match pieces I'm considering to my color theme for the room.
+This helps you achieve a cohesive look in your space; with the focal point being your beautiful art gallery of course!

-Below are a few pieces I’m considering purchasing for the office that have been matched to the color palette I created in the above photo.
+Below are a few pieces I'm considering purchasing for the office that has been matched to the color palette I created in the above photo.
 I hope this tutorial helps you move along in creating your own authentic and special place in a home!
 If you use any of these tips or would like to share your own design story, please share in the comments below!